LiukangWu/CytoCommunity-plus/README.md

 - MinCellCount_Patch: Minimum cell count (default=20) required to keep a generated patch.
 - InputFolderName: Path to input dataset folder (default="./Step0_Output/"). !!Change it to the original input directory for multi-condition datasets.

-#### 2. Use Step2 to construct KNN-based cellular spatial graghs and convert the input data to the standard format required by Torch.
+#### Step 2.
+Use this step to construct KNN-based cellular spatial graghs and convert the input data to the standard format required by Torch.

 This step generates a folder "Step2_Output" including constructed cellular spatial graphs of all patches.